 Wyoming | 12.30¢ / kWh | 12.21¢ / kWh | UP | 0.737 % |

-There are numerous factors that determine the price you pay (kWh) for electricity.
+There are numerous factors that determine electricity prices:

 - Usage: The amount of electricity you use each month (called kilowatt-hours or kWh) is a major factor in determining your electric bill.
 The more energy you use, the more you’ll pay